-- Make sure read/write caching is enabled.
+- Make sure that the read/write caching is available.

-- SAN storage arrays require continual redesign and tuning to ensure that I/O is load balanced across all storage array paths.
-To meet this requirement, distribute the paths to the LUNs among all the SPs to provide optimal load balancing.
+- SAN storage arrays require continual redesign and tuning to ensure that I/O is load-balanced across all storage array paths.
+To meet this requirement, distribute the paths to the LUNs among all the SPs to provide optimal load-balancing.
 Close monitoring indicates when it is necessary to rebalance the LUN distribution.